 Whenever you travel somewhere new, it is helpful to research how veganism is viewed there.

 Also understand that vegan-appearing dishes might include animal products in different cultures.
 Once I ordered red beans and rice at a restaurant in New Orleans, and it smelled suspiciously like meat… I asked what was in it and learned it was made with pork broth.
-It is common for the south to add animal products into vegan-appearing dishes, but I still felt silly for being tricked by red beans and rice.
-This is why I have trust issues. 👀
+It is common for southern states to add animal products into vegan-appearing dishes, but I still felt silly for being tricked by red beans and rice.
+This is why I have trust issues 👀

 3. Research the national cuisine

 Here in Barcelona when I go to a typical Spanish restaurant, vegetable paella and pan con tomate are my token vegan options.
-While they are easy to find, not all restaurants offer them so it is still good to check the menu before taking a seat!
+While these dishes are easy to find, not all restaurants offer them so it is still good to check the menu before taking a seat!

 4. Learn vegan keywords in the national language